-If you’re more keen for an outdoorsy one there are many places to choose and that we can suggest.
+If you’re keener for an outdoorsy one there are many places to choose from that we can suggest.
 We love the Cairngorms, Glencoe, Glen Etive, Isle of Skye just to name a few of them!
 This is a personal choice, your celebrant can be either a Registrar, Religious or Humanist.
 For a registrar, you will have to contact the local office nearest to your chosen location.
-If you are looking at having a Humanist ceremony when you elope to Scotland, many amazing celebrants can be found by using the following site – or many others available on the net https://humanistassociationscotland.com/
+If you are looking at having a Humanist ceremony when you elope to Scotland, many amazing celebrants can be found by using the following site - or many others available on the net https://humanistassociationscotland.com/

 Which month should we prefer?

-If you’re wondering when the best time of the year it would be, we believe that typically the best months are March to May or September to November but we have shot elopements here literally during every month of the year.
+If you’re wondering when the best time of the year would be, we believe that typically the best months are March to May or September to November but we have shot elopements here literally during every month of the year.
 They all have their magic!
-Also winter ones own such a special atmosphere.
+Also, winter ones own such a special atmosphere.
 It’s said that Scotland can show four seasons at you all in one hour!
 Consider that this is a small island with the Atlantic Ocean just off the West coast.
 So what we suggest is to embrace the elements and enjoy the ride until it opens up and the sun makes its entrance.

 What should we wear on our elopement day?

-How can we find an accommodation in Scotland?
+How can we find accommodation in Scotland?

 How can we organize the whole thing from abroad?

 Managing an elopement from distance can be challenging, that is why we’re always at your disposal for any support and we'll be helping you out with the timeline, logistics, etc. But also we will send you a list of trusted and recommended suppliers we’ve been working with (wedding planners, florists, makeup artists, musicians…)